Bayt Tima: Ottoman era

+Marom and Taxel have shown that during the seventeenth to eighteenth centuries, nomadic economic and security pressures led to settlement abandonment around Majdal ‘Asqalān, and the southern coastal plain in general.
+The population of abandoned villages moved to surviving settlements, while the lands of abandoned settlements continued to be cultivated by neighboring villages.
+Thus, Bayt Tima absorbed the lands of Sama, Bayt Sam'an and Irza, mentioned separately as inhabited villages in the Ottoman tax registers of the 16th century.

 In 1838, Beit Tima was noted as a Muslim village in the Gaza area.

 The Ottomans constructed additions to the mosque, and the Egyptians under Muhammad Ali of Egypt reconstructed it in the 1830s.

 In 1863 the French explorer Victor Guérin visited Bayt Tima, noting that it had a population of 400 and mentioning the Mamluk mosque.

 An Ottoman village list of about 1870 indicated 49 houses and a population of 159, though the population count included men, only.

 In 1883, the PEF's Survey of Western Palestine described it as being of moderate-size, with two pools and shrines, and two small patches of garden nearby.